CtrlK

 Trigger Term Quality

-Includes good natural trigger phrases users would say: 'detect performance regression', 'compare performance metrics', 'analyze performance degradation', plus contextual terms like 'CI/CD pipelines', 'validating builds', and 'performance trends'.
+Includes strong natural trigger terms: 'detect performance regression', 'compare performance metrics', 'analyze performance degradation', 'CI/CD pipelines', 'validating builds', 'performance trends'.
+These are terms users would naturally use when needing this skill.

 3 / 3